Wand scanners are also called handheld scanners due to their design and size.

 When you roll the scanner over a flat surface, it illuminates it with a light, and its smart sensors pick up the data or text as a set of points of light.

 The rollers on the surface of the scanner touch the page and measure its length, allowing the scanner to scale the image correctly.

 Once the information is captured, it works similar to any other type like a slide scanner.

 Its electronic circuitry converts the point of lights into color or grayscale signals and turns them into digital data.

 Electronic circuitry assigns a number value to each color like blue, red, or green and saves the digital file to an SD card.

-How to Use a Wand Scanner for Scanning a Document?
+How to Use a Wand Scanner To Scan a Document In 13 Steps